\"Writing.Com

 Removing my own clothing as quickly as possible, I began slowly, gently making love to her.
 Right there on the hallway carpet.
 I took my time.
 I wanted her to be awake before I finished.

-A few minutes later, she began stirring, and then opened her eyes.
+About twelve minutes later, she began stirring, and then opened her eyes.
+She smiled at me.
+That is how she lets me know, after a seizure, that she recognized me, and that she now knew I was there to take care of her.
 I made sure I kept a close eye on her face, especially her eyes.
 For the first half hour or so after a seizure she is unable to talk, or physically move on her own; her facial expressions are her only means of communication.
 She looked around, and, shortly, noticed not only that we were naked, but also what I was doing, and really let go emotionally.
 The grin on her face had only been that big once before: the day of my senior prom when I’d asked her to marry me.
 And the look in her eyes was that “utterly boundless and unending love” that she had felt so deeply the night of The Play, when I told her the epilepsy would never keep me from loving her.
 She ignored the monstrous headache, if indeed the euphoria she felt at that moment let her feel it at all, and made a clumsy effort to wrap her legs around mine.
-Knowing her intent and seeing the frustration on her face from not being able to do it (she’s a klutz after one of these things – no detailed muscle control for quite some time), I reached back, pulled her legs up and positioned them for her.
+Knowing her intent and seeing the frustration and disappointment on her face from not being able to do it (she’s a klutz after one of these things – no detailed muscle control for quite some time), I reached back, pulled her legs up and positioned them for her.
 Her grin returned.
 She tried her best to respond to me physically, but her lack of detailed muscle control made it a very difficult task.
 I saw the disappointment in her eyes.

 “Honey,” I said warmly, “don’t worry about it.
 I know you want to do it, and I know how hard you’re trying.
 Those things alone show me the love and closeness you’re feeling right now.
 Just relax and enjoy it, darling.
 Let me spoil my wife a little.”
 I smiled warmly, and in a moment her wide grin returned as she nodded agreement.
 A few short minutes later we finished together, and just lay there snuggled together on that hall carpet, enjoying the closeness of the moment.